OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Defense_Mechanics.md

 ### 3. Block

+**Game Rule Summary**: Blocking uses your shield to stop incoming attacks.
+Larger shields can block more attacks at once but are heavier to carry.
+You need to face your attacker to block effectively, and the quality and condition of your shield affects how well it works.
+You can even learn to use your shield to protect nearby allies.

 #### Base Block Calculation
 ```
 BaseBlock = 5% + 0.5% * ShieldSpec + (Dex * 2 - 100) / 40 + MasteryOfBlocking * 3